 Pizza With A Modern Twist For Stop Three

-After living in NYC and eating world famous pizza in New York City for some time, it will come as no surprise that pizza has become one of our favorite foods.
+After living in NYC and eating world famous pizza in New York City, it will come as no surprise that pizza has become one of our favorite foods.
 So, you can imagine we were thrilled to find out pizza was our next stop of the Las Vegas secret food tour.

 The delicious restaurant we sampled pizza in is owned by celebrity doctor Andrew Weil (inventor of the anti-inflammatory food pyramid) located inside one of the most famous and classiest casinos on the strip.